gozdemadendere/gozdemadendere/README.md

 - I've successfully completed about 10 projects using Python, SQL, Tableau, and Machine Learning algorithms.

-- I'm passionate about coding, self-improvement, healthy living, traveling.
+- I'm passionate about coding, continuous learning and traveling.

 ________________________